Does sunscreen cause cancer?

 Another way of describing SPF is to say that the sunscreen absorbs UV rays at a percentage based on the SPF.
 For example, that SPF 15 sunscreen would allow your skin to absorb 1/15 th of the UV rays that it would if you weren’t wearing any protection.
 That’s about 6.7% of the rays coming through your sunscreen.

 Here’s where it gets interesting.
 Using that formula, an SPF of 45 allows your skin to absorb 2.2% of the UV rays.
-Increasing the SPF three times only increased the protection by 4.5%. (source) Some use that data to claim that SPF 15 is really all you’ll need, since higher SPFs don’t add much protection at all.
+Increasing the SPF three times only increased the protection by 4.5%.
+(1, 2) Some use that data to claim that SPF 15 is really all you’ll need, since higher SPFs don’t add much protection at all.
+This doc at WebMD says anything over SPF 45 is “silly” and recommends SPF 30 to patients.

 The Risks of Chemical Sunscreens